VoltRipper

 The X160 uses a 48V / 20Ah removable battery, roughly 960 Wh.
 Segway's claim is 40.4 miles, but our working trail estimate is closer to 22 miles.
 That is the normal pattern in this category: marketing range comes from low-speed, idealized conditions; dirt riding burns watt-hours fast.
 The upside is the same one Segway leans on for the X260: the battery is removable and swappable, so a spare pack is the practical way to extend a riding day.

 • Power is intentionally modest.
-A 3 kW max motor and 31 mph top speed are friendly for controlled learning, but weak beside 6-12 kW trail bikes.
+A 3 kW max motor and 31 mph top speed are friendly for controlled learning; that's the right spec for its purpose, not a mark against it (though it's mild beside 6-12 kW trail bikes if you're chasing speed).

 • The chassis is better than budget bikes.
 Full suspension, disc brakes, 17-inch off-road tires, and a forged aluminum frame put it far above Razor-class kids bikes.